I’ve had three people ask me how to sell (more) premium priced watches online.

 High Street retailers struggle against Amazon and so will you but for different reasons.

-You don’t have these costs but you have to inspire confidence and trust and you must be price competitive.
+You don’t have these costs but you have to inspire enough confidence and trust for them to be prepared to deal with you and you must be price competitive.
 Inevitably that’s hard.

 Selling Through Amazon and eBay